thomasMisiek/children-linguistic-alignment/README.md

 <br />

 <ul>
-<li>with French_20_25 being the name of the directory where the results will be stored (can be any name) but mandatory</li>
+<li>with French_20_25 being the name of the directory where the results will be stored (can be any name).
-<li>with French being the language used to retrieve data from CHILDES.
 Mandatory</li>
-<li>with 20 being the minimal age to be considered.
+<li>with French being the language used to retrieve data from CHILDES (can be either of the 6 mentionned earlier).
 Mandatory</li>
-<li>with 25 being the maximal age to be considered.
+<li>with 20 being the minimal age to be considered (min:10, max:79).
 Mandatory</li>
+<li>with 25 being the maximal age to be considered (min:11, max:80).
+Mandatory</li>
 <li>and True stating if the program is in test mode or not.
 Optional, default value: False</li>
 </ul>

+You should run a test first to ensure everything run fine, it should take 5 minutes.
+Complete generation (10 month to 80) on a personal computer should take around two days for the English dataset (biggest CHILDES dataset), and around 6 hours for the other languages.

 ## Contributing
-Please contact thomas.misiek@gmail.com to report any bug or if you want to add something to the code
+Please contact thomas.misiek@gmail.com to report any problem or if you want to add something to the code

 ## License